Do you know what to do with old sheets? You could donate or trash the bedding, or you could recycle this spent fabric and turn it into something new.

 10. Transform Old Sheets into Pajamas.

 Lisa from Farmhouse on Boone has a very clever idea for reusing old sheets.
 She turned some old, patterned bedding into pajamas for her daughters.
-Head over to her girl’s pajama tutorial to find out how to make your own set.

 11. Fashion Art Smocks for the Whole Family